eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Data_Transformation.rst

         print(result)

-As we can see in the example, the result of "simulation" function is assigned to the parameter A. In the next line when "data_analysis" is called, before the task execution, parameter A will go through the "reshape" function where "new_x" and "new_y" will be 10 and 100 respectively.
-Once the execution of the Data Transformation task is finished, the transformed data will be passed to the "data_analysis" as input.
+As we can see in the example, the result of the "simulation" function is assigned to the parameter A. However, this data is formatted in columns where the input of "data_analysis" must be shaped in blocks.
+Thus, before the task execution, parameter A will go through the "reshape" function where "new_x" and "new_y" will be 10 and 100 respectively.
+Once the execution of the Data Transformation task is finished, the transformed data will be passed to the "data_analysis" as input in the required format.

 PyCOMPSs also supports inter-types data transformations which allows the conversion of the input data to another object type.
-For example, if the user wants to use a object's serialized file as an input for a task, but the task function expects the object itself, then ```@dt``` can take care of it.
-So far PyCOMPSs supports this kind of data transformations only for the ```FILE```, ```OBJECT``` and ```COLLECTION``` types.
+For example, if the user wants to use a object's serialized file as an input for a task, but the task function expects the object itself, then ``@dt`` can take care of it.
+So far PyCOMPSs supports this kind of data transformations only for the ``FILE``, ``OBJECT`` and ``COLLECTION`` types.

 For the cases where type conversions happen, there are some mandatory and optional parameters: